 If you have made it this far, you have realized that Tongass National Forest is huge.
 So whether you are looking for a bed and breakfast, cabin, or campground, you will have an array of choices.

 Camping is a popular choice in the forest, and there are over 166 campgrounds to choose from.
 If you are visiting during the summer, it is recommended to try and reserve a campsite because they go quickly.
-While it can be tempting to pitch a camping tent in the backcountry, we recommend sticking to the campgrounds.
-They are primitive, beautiful, and provide plenty of privacy.
+While it can be tempting to pitch a camping tent in the backcountry, you need to know what you are doing.
+The dispersed camping sites are incredible and plentiful, but should only be used by people who are experienced campers with the right camping gear, from your Exped sleeping pad to a good camp kitchen setup.

 Visitors who want to check out the local towns and villages then go to places like Ketchikan, Metlakatla, and Thorne Bay are worth seeing.
 Then, stay in a neighboring cabin or one of the local hotels.